-Institutional Scholarships - Institutional scholarships are available on a limited basis to students that demonstrate financial need and are currently serving in a public school as non-certified staff.
+Institutional Scholarships - Institutional scholarships are available to students that demonstrate financial need and are currently serving as non-certified staff.
 To apply, please check the box indicating your desire to be considered for the institutional scholarship on the application for admission found on the Hartwell University website.